ronanokane/watchUrl/README.md

 ## Setup:

-Requires chromium, nodejs, xmllint and puppeteer-core<br>
+Requires chromium, nodejs, xmllint, notify-send and puppeteer-core<br>

 Copy watchUrl.sh and retrieveHtml.js into separate dir for each Url to be watched.